File Cache Configuration and Usage Guide (Compute-Storage Decoupled)

-Doris's file cache typically caches the following two types of files in a decoupled architecture:
+Doris file cache primarily caches the following two types of files:

-• Segment data files: The basic unit of data storage in Doris's internal tables.
-Caching these files can accelerate data read operations and enhance query performance.
+- Segment data files: The basic storage unit for Doris internal table data.
+Caching these files accelerates data reads and improves query performance.

 Cache Configuration